The BHS Archive Project

 Unlocking that treasure is a tremendous challenge.
 Handling fragile, long-outdated media formats and cataloging and identifying songs takes expertise, specialized equipment, and time -- all of which are far outside BHS daily operations and budgets.
 Although efforts continue toward finding large donors and institutional funders, the demand from fans and families alike offers us a more immediate solution to begin the BHS media transformation and ensure the preservation of these performances and experiences for decades to come.

-You now have not one, but two ways that you can help BHS with the “P” in SPEBSQSA:
+You can help BHS with the “P” in SPEBSQSA.

-- Option 2: If there is a particular performance or quartet that has special meaning to you, you can pay the production cost required (through a third-party audio/video production house) to digitize and release the recording to the public on our YouTube channel.
-For more information, please read on!
+If there is a particular performance or quartet that has special meaning to you, you can pay the production cost required (through a third-party audio/video production house) to digitize and release the recording to the public on our YouTube channel.

 Unlocking the Barbershop Vault